Khan Academy: Content

-Khan Academy's website aims to provide a free personalized learning experience, that are built on the videos, hosted on YouTube.
-The website is meant to be used as a supplement to its videos, because it includes other features such as progress tracking, practice exercises, and teaching tools.
+Khan Academy offers classes with educational videos hosted on YouTube.
+The website is meant to be used as a supplement to the videos, because it includes other features such as progress tracking, practice exercises, and teaching tools.
 The material can also be accessed through mobile applications.
 The videos enable students to acquire knowledge at their own learning speed according to the concept of mastery learning.
 They are therefore used by teachers to teach according to the principle of Flipped Classroom.

 The videos display a recording of drawings on an electronic blackboard, which are similar to the style of a teacher giving a lecture.
-The narrator describes each drawing and how they relate to the material being taught.
+The narrator describes each drawing and how the drawings relate to the material being taught.
 Furthermore, throughout the lessons, users can earn badges and energy points, which can be displayed on their profiles.
 Non-profit groups have distributed offline versions of the videos to rural areas in Asia, Latin America, and Africa.
 Videos range from all subjects covered in school and for all grades from kindergarten up through high school.
 The Khan Academy website also hosts content from educational YouTube channels and organizations such as Crash Course and the Museum of Modern Art.
 It also provides online courses for preparing for standardized tests, including the SAT, AP Chemistry, Praxis Core and MCAT and released LSAT preparation lessons in 2018.
-They also have a collaboration with independent chemists, which are mentioned in their, "Meet the chemistry professional".
-Khan Academy has also supported Code.org’s Hour of Code, providing coding lessons on its website.
+It also has a collaboration with independent chemists, which are mentioned in "Meet the chemistry professional".
+Khan Academy has also supported Code.org's Hour of Code, providing coding lessons on its website.

 In July 2017, Khan Academy became the official practice partner for the College Board's Advanced Placement.

+Khanmigo

+Khanmigo is a chatbot designed to assist users with mathematics, science, humanities, and coding inquiries, as well as aiding in learning these subjects.
+Khan Academy introduced Khanmigo on March 14, 2023.
+It was initially based on GPT-4, a large language model by OpenAI.
+Users can have access for $4 per month.
+Users who want to register must be over 18.
+The pilot provided access to approximately 65,000 students across 53 school districts.
+In November 2023, Khanmingo Writing Coach was introduced to provide essay-writing support for students and analytical insights for teachers.
+In August 2024, Khanmigo for Teachers, a set of free generative AI tools for educators, was announced in partnership with Microsoft.
+In December 2024, Khanmigo was featured on an episode of 60 Minutes with host Anderson Cooper, who tried the Writing Coach on one of his essays from middle school.

 Language availability

-Khan Academy videos have been translated into several languages, with close to 20,000 subtitle translations available.
+Khan Academy videos have been translated into several languages, with nearly 20,000 subtitle translations available.
 These translations are mainly volunteer-driven with help from international partnerships.
 The Khan Academy platform is fully available in English (en), Bangla (bn), Bulgarian (bg), Chinese (zh), French (fr), German (de), Georgian (ka), Norwegian (nb), Polish (pl) Portuguese (pt), Spanish (es), Serbian (sr), Turkish (tr) and Uzbek (uz), and partially available in 28 other languages.